Master of Education in Educational Administration, Curriculum and Supervision

 For students in the non-thesis M.Ed. program, the Comprehensive Portfolio serves as the comprehensive examination for the master’s degree.
 Students choosing the M.Ed. thesis program are required to complete a master’s thesis in lieu of the Comprehensive examination

-Complete information about the Comprehensive Portfolio is available in the following documents:
+Complete information about the Comprehensive Portfolio is available in the following document: